Skip to main content

 2FA is an extra layer of security used to verify your identification.
 It’s a smart way to protect your online accounts against cyber criminals.

 This article is written by our colleague Christian Anderson, by many known as “Mr. 2FA”, and has later been translated to English.
-He drives a car with the license plate BRUK2FA, meaning “Use 2FA” and runs his own website on, well, we think you guessed it.
+It was originally published in 2022 and has since been updated.

 2FA (two-factor authentication) is known by many names.
-In short it means that you use two factors when logging in, meaning you add an extra security in addition to “just” the password.
+In short, it means that you use two factors when logging in, meaning you add an extra security in addition to just a password.

 Explained a little further, 2FA is part of multi-factor authentication (MFA), where you use more than one factor to enter a system.
 2FA requires, as the name implies, two factors, but there are systems that require you to use more than two factors.
 As for the factors used, they are divided into different groups: